lethuyngocan/SQL-challenge/PROJECT 3: PIZZA RUNNER.md

 You can find the all the details for this challenge including the datasets [here](https://8weeksqlchallenge.com/case-study-2/).

 ## SOLUTION:
-1) DATA CLEANING AND TRANSFORMATION:
+A) DATA CLEANING AND TRANSFORMATION:
 a) Table Customer_order
 Looking at the `customer_orders` table below, we can see that there are
 - In the `exclusions` column, there are missing/ blank spaces ' ' and null values.